ekalmentero/XML-visualization/docs/scenario-2.md

 > **Episodies**:
 >  -the user selects the location where the file xml exist
 >  -the site verify the format of the file and upload to the site
->  -the site informs to the user whether the file has been right or worng uploaded
+>  -the site informs to the user whether the file has been right or wrong uploaded